 Students who withdraw from individual credit courses after 50% of a term or session will be assigned an academic penalty grade of "WF" (Withdraw Fail), which appears on the official transcript.
 The "WF" grade translates to a grade point value of 0.0 (4.0 grade scale) or 0% (percentage scale) and is calculated in a student's GPA.

 If a student submits a Change of Course Registration form (133K pdf) or a Program Withdrawal form directly to the Office of the Registrar, the date the form is received is the official withdrawal date for purposes of assessing academic penalty and refunds.
 If a college representative submits a withdrawal on behalf of a student to the Office of the Registrar, then the effective date of withdrawal is deemed to be the date indicated on the form signed by the college representative.
+College representatives may also recommend a backdated withdrawal and provide documentation or explanation of the recommendation.
+The final determination of the effective date of withdrawal is made by the Office of the Registrar.

 For the calculation of withdrawals, working days are considered Monday to Friday (excluding holidays).
 If the standardized add, drop, withdrawal, or withdraw/failed period occurs on a weekend or holiday, the calculation of withdrawals will be the working day preceding the weekend or holiday.